Websites for Classes

 Other digital learning platforms

-In addition to Canvas and CourseWork, the Office of the Vice Provost for Teaching and Learning (VPTL) also supports the following digital learning platforms: Lagunita, Coursera, NovoEd.
+In addition to Canvas, the Center to Teaching and Learning (CTL) also supports the following digital learning platforms: Coursera, and AI Meets Education at Stanford (AImES).
 To find out which option is the best one for your class, with staff at the Learning Technologies & Spaces.

 School-managed websites for classes

 Some schools and departments host web pages on their own servers or use third-party solutions.
-To pursue a local hosting option, talk to administrators and colleagues within your department or submit a help request.
+To pursue a local hosting option, talk to administrators and colleagues within your department.

 More options